 - How to Catch a Star by Oliver Jeffers

-Students can often relate to this story due to loving how the night sky looks.
-In this story, readers learn how to “reach for the stars” in order to achieve all of their goals.
-The main character will show readers how it is so important to never give up on something one is passionate about.
+Students can often relate to this story because they love how the night sky looks.
+In this story, readers learn how to “reach for the stars” to achieve their goals.
+The main character will show readers how important it is to never give up on something one is passionate about.

 Helpful Hands-On Ideas to Teach Hyperboles